Squidex/squidex-docs2/01-getting-started/contributing-and-developing/developing.md

 dotnet run
 ```

+Ensure that the `ASPNETCORE_ENVIRONMENT` environment variable is set to `Development`, either through a `launchSettings.json` or through your IDE's settings.

 Open [https://localhost:5001](https://localhost:5001) to run Squidex.

 You can also run and debug the backend with Visual Studio 2019.
 But here are some things you should do before you start your debug session:

-1. Recommended: Ensure that you `Squidex` which means that you use the integrated Kestrel web server, which starts faster than IIS Express.
+1. Recommended: Ensure that you run the `Squidex` project, which means that you use the integrated Kestrel web server, which starts faster than IIS Express.
-2. Recommended: Toggle off the `Launch browser` setting.
+2. Recommended: Uncheck the `Launch browser` setting.
 You just want to keep Squidex open during development and not close and open the window all the time to make debugging the frontend with your browser easier.